AIML-research/AIML-research.github.io/_pages/openings.md

 ### Student assistant positions (HiWi)
-If you want to join our group as a student assistant (HiWi) supporting us in various research projects e.g., in the field of adaptive learning, responsible AI or generative AI, send your application (as a single pdf including a short CV, transcripts of your studies and a short motivation letter) per email to Prof. Dr. Eirini Ntoutsi (eirini.ntoutsi@unibw.de) with subject ``HiWi Application".
+If you want to join our group as a student assistant (HiWi) supporting us in various research projects, send your application (as a single pdf including a short CV, transcripts of your studies and a short motivation letter) per email to Prof. Dr. Eirini Ntoutsi (eirini.ntoutsi@unibw.de) with subject ``HiWi Application".

 ### B.Sc./MSc. theses